BoilingFusion/ProjectM/README.md

 # ProjectM
-The top secred public project
+The top secred public project.
+It is a small school project.